ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 `6. cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
 `7. cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

+*NOTE*: The "hello.txt" at the end in command six and seven were listed as an example.
+For your own work, you should have it as your text file that you created from step two part five.

 Try different combination and try to see the different outputs.
 You can try to see other commands if interested through other documentations online.

-Note: Before you try these commands, you can log out of the remote server in the terminal by doing Ctrl-D OR run exit as the command OR kill the terminal and open a new one in VSCode.
+Before you try these commands, you can log out of the remote server in the terminal by doing Ctrl-D OR run exit as the command OR kill the terminal and open a new one in VSCode.

 ## **Step 5: Github, Github pages, and git**